 0

-Acupuncture: The Bio-hack for Seasonal Allergies!
+Acupuncture: The Bio-Hack for Seasonal Allergies!

 Whether your allergies are chronic or seasonal, they can cause quite a bit of disarray in our lives.
-Most of us whom struggle with allergies are always seeking ways to find relief.
+Most of us who struggle with allergies are always seeking ways to find relief.
 Thankfully, we dove into ways to relieve seasonal allergies using acupuncture.

-You may be asking, “how does one create a plan of action to reduce the incidence and severity of an illness with such an unpredictable temperament?”
+You may be asking, “How does one create a plan of action to reduce the incidence and severity of an illness with such an unpredictable temperament?”
 Luckily, acupuncture is like the duct tape of medical interventions.
 This includes boosting the body’s natural resilience with the creative tenacity of MacGyver.
 Read on further to learn about how to get relief from seasonal allergies using Traditional Chinese Medicine.

 Acupuncture can often provide a measure of relief spanning several areas at once.
 This includes stress relief, pain relief and immune system support at the same time.
 Because acupuncture’s mechanisms of action impact several biochemical pathways that influence seasonal allergies, it is a tool that works in a preventive and pain-relieving way.
 It treats nearly every stage of the seasonal allergy process barring emergency medical conditions.

-First Stage To Relief From Seasonal Allergies Using Acupuncture: Annoyance and confusion
+First Stage To Relief From Seasonal Allergies Using Acupuncture: Annoyance and Confusion

 When did I start sniffling so much?
 Is my head hurting in general or just when I work?
 Am I getting weaker or is it actually more difficult to breathe?
 Is it cedar/grass/mold etc. season?

 Acupuncture solution: This is not a time to “tough it out” by ignoring these early warnings.
 This is a great time to come in for treatment.
-Acupuncture stimulates the immune system response, reduces stress, inflammation and alleviates symptoms such as runny nose, sneezing, itchy eyes and nose, nasal congestion and interrupted sleep.
+Acupuncture stimulates the immune system response, reduces stress, and inflammation, and alleviates symptoms such as runny nose, sneezing, itchy eyes and nose, nasal congestion, and interrupted sleep.
 This creates the conditions for your body to stop the cycle of inflammation, creating a window of opportunity for the body to repair itself and avoid the deeper depths of the next phase.

 Treatment plan suggestion: acupuncture twice a week for four to six weeks for optimal results.